 Senior Financial Officers are responsible for the accurate and reliable preparation and maintenance of the Company's financial records.
 Accurate and reliable preparation of financial records is of critical importance to proper management decisions and the fulfillment of the Company's financial, legal and reporting obligations.
-Diligence in accurately preparing and maintaining the Company's records allows the Company to fulfill its reporting obligations and to provide shareholders, governmental authorities and the general public with full, fair, accurate, timely and understandable disclosure in reports and documents it files with, or submits to, the Securities and Exchange Commission and in other public communications.
+Diligence in accurately preparing and maintaining the Company's records allows the Company to fulfill its reporting obligations and to provide shareholders, governmental authorities and the general public with full, fair, accurate, timely and understandable disclosure.
 Senior Financial Officers are responsible for establishing and maintaining adequate disclosure controls and procedures and internal controls and procedures, including procedures which are designed to enable the Company to: (a) accurately document and account for transactions on the books and records of the Company; and (b) maintain reports, vouchers, bills, invoices, payroll and service records, business measurement and performance records and other essential data with care and honesty.